-Amanda Allan completed her Ph.D. in September 2015.
+Amanda Allan completed her PhD in September 2015.
 Her dissertation, “Orphans in Soviet and Post-Soviet Cultural Imagination,” considers the relationships between the tradition of fictionalized storytelling about orphans and real-life identity politics, nationalism, and historical circumstances for children in the Soviet Union and contemporary Russia.
 This project grew out of her work on Viktor Shklovsky and formalism, as well as her background in comparative literature; she received a B.A. from the University of California, Berkeley in 2007.
-At Northwestern, she has led courses for undergraduate and graduate students that focus on the development of writing and research skills through the lenses of nineteenth- through twenty-first-century literature, culture, and theory.
-In Fall 2016, she will be teaching Soviet history at the School of the Art Institute of Chicago.
+At Northwestern, she led courses for undergraduate and graduate students that focus on the development of writing and research skills through the lenses of 19th- through 21st-century literature, culture, and theory.
+In 2016, she taught Soviet history at the School of the Art Institute of Chicago.

 Stanley Bill, Ph.D.
 2013